dcchoffman/feature-voting-app/SUPABASE_EDGE_FUNCTION_SETUP.md

 ## Next Steps

 Once the function is deployed and working:
-1. Test the "Request Access" feature on the login page
+2. Test the "Request Access" feature on the login page
-2. Verify emails are being sent to session admins
+3. Verify emails are being sent to product owners
-3. Check that the fallback mailto mechanism still works as a backup
+4. Check that the fallback mailto mechanism still works as a backup